Back to Wayne Faust Home Page

 "And then I found myself dressed like a namby-pamby, bowing down to maidens while lutes played and Lancelot ran off with my wife.
 The flower of chivalry and all that rot.

-“But then it got worse.
-Suddenly I was breaking into songs of romance at the slightest prompting.
+"But even that was not the worst of it.
+Suddenly I found myself breaking into songs of romance at the slightest prompting.
 Songs to Guinevere.
 Songs to the weather.
 Even songs to Camelot.
-I was singing songs to my own house!
-Court musicians around every corner to accompany me.
+I was singing to my own house!
+Full orchestras behind the potted plants, accompanying me as I sang, with my knights harmoniously singing backup while still dressed in armor.
 Positively beastly!
 But they made me do it.
-I simply could not stop.
+And I simply could not stop.

-“And now this.
+"And now this.
 King Arthur a Welshman?
-What a miserable way to spend my final days.”
+Ruler of a bunch of savages dressed in animal skins and peeing on the ground?
+They are worse than the Saxons!
+What a miserable way to spend my final days."

 Merlin brightened.
 "Oh, these aren't your final days, Your Greatness.
 You'll never see your final days, if you don't mind my saying.
 They'll always bring you back, won't they then?"

-“Not your story.
+"But your story will never end, Your Grey Eminence!
 Or mine, for that matter.
-Things will simply change.”
+Things will simply change."

 "But that is the problem in a nutshell," complained Arthur.
 "Every time I get used to something, it changes.
 I think there is a voice in the sky that says, ''ere you go Arthur!
 Put on these tights, that's a good lad!
 If you bloody hell don't like 'em - too bad!
 And when you get used to tights, we'll change 'em into knickers!
 Because we know better!'"